MLSAKIIT/MSC-Codeportal/README.md

 While DSA is important for coding, not everyone can master it easily, it takes time, effort, and a lot of practice.
 That’s why <b>Codeportal</b> might be a great source for you to learn and follow as a self-paced course.
 You can practice questions from it whenever you want, wherever you want.

-This program is tailored in such a way that it’ll be easy for everyone to follow along and practice DSA.
+This platform is tailored in such a way that it’ll be easy for everyone to follow along and practice DSA.

 Things we’ve to offer to you: